sem-onyalo/rl-notes/docs/0-lesson-notes/README.md

 ### Q-Learning

-The Q-Learning algorithm updates the action-value function for each state-action pair after every time step.
+The Q-Learning algorithm is a type of Temporal-Difference learning algorithm.
+It updates the action-value function for each state-action pair after every time step.
 The algorithm uses to policies (known as an off-policy algorithm).
 There is a behaviour policy which dictates what actions the agent will take and a target policy which is used to update the action-value function.
 The behaviour policy picks actions using an exploration/exploitation strategy.
 The target policy picks the action from a state with the maximum value.

 ![Q-Learning Off-Policy Algorithm](../q-learning-equation-and-backup-diagram.png)